xrdocs/programmability/_tutorials/pyats-series-adding-and-removing-configuration.md

 You can read more on XRDocs about what's IOS XRd and how to use it [here](https://xrdocs.io/virtual-routing/tutorials/).
 {: .notice--info}

 The topology will look like below.
-We will send traffic between a source and a destination (linux hosts) and influence the traffic's path using Segment Routing Policies.
+We will send traffic between a source and a destination and influence the traffic's path using Segment Routing Policies.

 ![Topology_XRd_1.jpg]({{site.baseurl}}/images/Topology_XRd_1.jpg)